Understanding Knee Pain

 - Rheumatoid Arthritis: This is an inflammatory arthritis that starts with joint inflammation.
 It damages the cartilage over time, leading to painful and swollen joints (Cleveland Clinic).

-- Runner's Knee (Patellofemoral Pain Syndrome): Common in athletes, this condition results in pain around the kneecap.
+- Patellofemoral Pain Syndrome: Also known as runner's knee, this condition is common in athletes, this condition results in pain around the kneecap.
 Learn more about managing this condition in our guide to runner's knee.

 - Tendinitis: Characterized by inflammation of the tendons around the knee, such as in patellar tendinitis.
 This often results from overuse or sudden increases in physical activity.

-- Bursitis: Inflammation of the bursa (small fluid-filled sacs) leads to pain and swelling.
+- Bursitis: Inflammation of the bursa (small fluid-filled sacs) in the knees that leads to pain and swelling.
 Explore more about this condition in our article on bursitis knee.

 Managing Knee Pain